 Congratulations, your ZNC server is now running!
 If everything’s set up correctly, you should be able to log into your web panel.

-Finishing configuration in the web panel
+Finish configuration in web interface

 The information for freenode is listed below for you to add to ZNC.
-If you wish to connect to a different IRC network, please refer to the server information provided by that network.
+If you wish to connect to a different IRC network, please refer to the server connection information provided by that network.

 - Network Name: freenode